Serving Philadelphia, Wayne, Lancaster, the Main Line, King of Prussia, PA, New Jersey and the neighboring tri state areas

-If you have eyelid damage following an injury, skin cancer, or previous surgery, then our experienced oculo-facial surgeons can determine whether you are a good candidate for our Philadelphia and Wayne, PA eyelid reconstruction procedure, one of the many reconstructive facial surgeries at our practice.
+If you have eyelid damage following an injury, skin cancer, or previous surgery, then our experienced oculo-facial surgeons can determine whether you are a good candidate for our Philadelphia eyelid reconstruction procedure, one of the many reconstructive facial surgeries at our practice.

 The eyelids are a very important part of your anatomy.
 This thin, delicate skin protects your eyes from sunlight, injury and the elements.
 The tear drains are important for lubricating your eyes by spreading tears across the cornea.
 The eyelid is a moving, functional body part, opening and closing when needed.